 Mel Y. Chen is Associate Professor of Gender & Women's Studies at U.C.
 Berkeley and an affiliate of the Center for Race and Gender, the Science and Technology Studies Center, and the Institute for Cognitive and Behavioral Sciences.

-Mel's research and teaching interests include queer and gender theory, animal studies, critical race theory, disability studies, and critical linguistics.
+Mel's research and teaching interests include queer and gender theory, animal studies, critical race theory and Asian American studies, disability studies, science studies, and critical linguistics.
 In the Fall of 2009, Mel convened "Species Spectacles", a U.C.
 Humanities Research Institute Residential Research Group focused on animality, sexuality and race.
 Mel's short film, Local Grown Corn (2007), explores interweavings of immigration, childhood, illness and friendship; it has played in both asian and queer film festivals.

 Animacies: Biopolitics, Racial Mattering, and Queer Affect (Duke University Press, Perverse Modernities series).
 2012.

 “Asian American Speech, Civic Place, and Future Nondisabled Bodies,” Amerasia Journal, 39:1, 91-105.
 2013.

 “Masked States and the ‘Screen’ Between Security and Disability.”
 Women’s Studies Quarterly, 40:1-2, 76-96.
 2012.

 “Toxic Animacies, Inanimate Affections.”
 GLQ: A Journal of Lesbian and Gay Studies.
 17:2-3, 265-286.
 2011.

 “Animals without Genitals: Race and Transsubstantiation.”
 Women in Performance: A Journal of Feminist Theory.
 20:3, 285-297.
 2010.